-Description: Branch contains Leaves containing modules and components in the module.
+Description: Branch contains Leaves containing modules, components external connectors in the module.

-Usage Rules: This Branch contains leaves for each module and component in the module.
+Usage Rules: This Branch contains leaves for each module, component and external connector in the module.
 Each module and component leaf shall consist of a reference designator.
 If the leaf is a component its values are an IBIS file name and component.
 If the leaf is a module its value is the EMD file name.

-(16Meg_X_8_SIMM_Module

-(Modules_and_Components

-(u23 pp100.ibs Processor)

-(u24 simm.emd ?) .ebd?
+If the leaf is an external connection then the values shall be Connector and <pin depth> in inches.
+All designator names must be unique.
+If the EMD contains just one external connector the Branch for the external connector is optional.

+(16Meg_X_8_SIMM_Mod (Modules_and_C

-(u25 ls244.ibs "NoName 74LS244a")
+(u23 (u24 (u25 (r26 (" " pp100.ibs simm.emd ls244.ibs r10K.ibs Connector Processor) ?) .ebd?
+"NoName 74LS244a") My_10K_Pullup) .050)

-(r26 r10K.ibs My_10K_Pullup)

 )